MDaskalovAtBE/php-sql-query-builder/README.md

 ```

 <a name="block5"></a>

+//TODO - Add the new getValuesWithNoColons() which outputs the getValues(); with no colons.

 ## 5. Commenting queries [↑](#index_block)
 The query builder allows adding comments to all query methods by using the `setComment` method.